Research-Based

 Altitude-Boost-Supplements-Review

-It’s well established that exercising at higher altitudes allows athletes to maximize their training benefits.
-Since 1968, nearly 95% of Olympic medals from endurance events were awarded to athletes who spent substantial time training at high altitudes.
-Training at high altitudes where oxygen is scarce forces the lungs and heart to work harder, ultimately making them more efficient when returning to normal altitudes.
+It’s well established that exercising at higher altitudes allows athletes to maximize training benefits.
+Since 1968, nearly 95% of Olympic medals from endurance events have gone to athletes who dedicated substantial time to high-altitude training.
+Training where oxygen is scarce forces the lungs and heart to work harder, ultimately enhancing their efficiency when returning to sea level.

 Enter Altitude Boost.
-This drug-free training supplement aims to mimic the experience of high-altitude training to improve overall aerobic capacity.
-Altitude Boost markets itself as a way to gain the benefits of high-altitude training without having to head to the mountains.
+This drug-free training supplement aims to replicate high-altitude training effects to improve overall aerobic capacity.
+Altitude Boost markets itself as a way to capture the benefits of mountain training without leaving sea level.

 A few things first: Since Altitude Boost is labeled as a “dietary supplement” rather than a drug, the creators can make various claims about its capabilities without providing evidence.
-Today we’re examining Altitude Boost to see if it lives up to the hype.
+Today we’re examining whether Altitude Boost lives up to the hype.

 Altitude Boost Training Supplements